 The reconstruction of downtown was fast-tracked, thanks to funding provided from across the country.
 New buildings began popping up within less than a year, but the full reconstruction effort would last at least a decade.

-Henry Klutho, a highly-respected New York architect, came in and designed many of the new buildings, bringing a Midwestern “Prairie Style” architectural flare to Jacksonville.
+Henry Klutho, a highly-respected New York architect, came in and designed many of the new buildings, bringing a Midwestern “Prairie Style” architectural flair to Jacksonville.
 Many of these structures that Klutho designed – such as the old Carnegie Library – still stand to this day.

 In the aftermath of the fire, downtown Jacksonville came back even better than before.
 By the 1910s, the area was covered in beautiful Klutho-designed buildings, and it had begun to attract the interest of film-makers looking to continue production during the winter.